nikolay-borzov/torrent-clean/README.md

 # torrent-clean

-CLI utility that parses specified torrent file and removes files that are missed in torrent file.
+CLI utility that parses specified torrent file and removes files that are not specified in torrent file.
 Useful when torrent is updated and some files have been removed.
+Also, it deletes empty directories.

 ## Install